-PSYC UN1001 The Science of Psychology, PSYC UN1010 Mind, Brain and Behavior, and any PSYC course in the 2200- or 2400- level may be used to fulfill the science requirement.
+PSYC UN1001 The Science of Psychology, PSYC UN1010 Mind, Brain and Behavior, and any PSYC course in the 2200- or 2400-level may be used to fulfill the science requirement.

-2600-level and some other psychology courses, including PSYC BC1001 Introduction to Psychology and other Barnard psychology courses, may not be used to fulfill the science requirement.
+2600-level and some other psychology courses,

+including PSYC BC1001 Introduction to Psychology and other Barnard psychology courses, may not be used to fulfill the science requirement.

+With prior departmental approval, 3- and 4-point courses numbered in the 32xx, 34xx, 42xx, and 44xx, and some additional courses, may partially fulfill the science requirement.
 For more detailed information regarding psychology courses that may be applied toward the science requirement, see the Core Curriculum section in this bulletin.